Bitcoin pyramid schemes wreak havoc on Brazil’s ‘New Egypt’

 In mid-April, he discussed with associates how rivals were encroaching on his turf, according to WhatsApp messages intercepted by federal police.

-Less than four months later, on Aug.
-4, Wesley Pessano, who advertised himself on social media as a cryptocurrency trader, was shot dead in his Porsche.
+Four months later Wesley Pessano, a cryptocurrency trader, was shot dead in his Porsche.
 Police accuse dos Santos of ordering the hit.

-Rio state police have also linked two attempted killings to dos Santos and what they called his “extermination team.”
-On March 20, a trader known as Nilsinho was shot while driving his BMW through Cabo Frio.
-He was severely injured but survived.
-Three months later another firm’s operator was targeted, his car hit by 40 bullets; he also survived.
+Rio state police also linked two attempted killings to dos Santos.
+On March 20, a trader was shot while driving his BMW through Cabo Frio.
+Three months later another firm’s operator was targeted, his car hit by 40 bullets.
+Both survived.

-Things came to a head on April 28 when Rio federal police, acting on an anonymous tip, seized the 7 million reais at the helipad of the Insolito Boutique Hotel in Buzios, a short drive from Cabo Frio.
+Things came to a head on April 28 when Rio police seized the 7 million reais at the helipad of the Insolito Boutique Hotel outside Cabo Frio.
 A monthslong investigation into dos Santos’ business followed.

 On Aug.
-25, alerted that dos Santos was planning to flee Brazil, federal police raided more than a dozen locations linked to G.A.S., including dos Santos’ home where he was found with 13.8 million reais ($2.5 million) and taken into custody.
-Agents also found hard drives containing 10 times that amount in Bitcoin, gold bars, jewelry and several sports cars, including a white Porsche Panamera and an electric blue BMW Z4 convertible.
+25, federal police raided more than a dozen locations linked to G.A.S., including dos Santos’ home where he was found with 13.8 million reais ($2.5 million) and arrested.
+Agents also found hard drives containing 10 times that amount in Bitcoin, gold bars, jewelry and several sports cars.

-Sixteen other associates were also charged, including Diaz Zerpa, dos Santos’ 38-year-old wife, who left the country weeks before the raid and is believed to be in Florida, according to authorities.
+Sixteen associates were also charged, including Diaz Zerpa, dos Santos’ wife, who left the country weeks before the raid and is believed to be in Florida, according to authorities.
 They say she withdrew more than 4,300 bitcoins worth $185 million (1 billion reais).
-AP attempts to locate her were unsuccessful.

-Do Carmo watched in horror as the seizures and arrests unfolded; he had invested the rest of his savings in the company just weeks earlier.
+Do Carmo watched in horror; he had invested the rest of his savings in the company just weeks earlier.